engrit-illinois/Test-AdDnsOverTime/README.md

 The number of seconds to wait for each individual ping test to a given computer for a given loop, before timing it out and moving on to the next test.
 Default is `2`.

-### -IpRange1Fc [string]
+### -IpUnknownRangeFc [string]
 Optional string.
-The foreground color to apply to IPs printed to the console if they match `-IpRange1`.
-Default is `green`.

-### -IpRange2Fc [string]
-Optional string.
-The foreground color to apply to IPs printed to the console if they match `-IpRange2`.
+If specified, the foreground color to apply to IPs printed to the console if they match none of the queries supplied by `-IpRanges`.
-Default is `yellow`.
+Has no effect if `-IpRanges` is not specified.

 ### -IpUnknownRangeBc [string]
 Optional string.
-The background color to apply to IPs printed to the console if they match neither `-IpRange1` nor `-IpRange2`.
+If specified, the background color to apply to IPs printed to the console if they match none of the queries supplied by `-IpRanges`.
-Default is `red`.
+Has no effect if `-IpRanges` is not specified.

 ### -LogDir [string]
 Optional string.